getmimo/coding-challenge/mobile-challenge.md

 When a lesson has been solved, store this event in a mobile database of your choice on the device (see "Lesson completion event").

-If the user solved the last lesson, display a simple screen that says "Done".
+When the last lesson has been solved, display a simple screen that says "Done".

 ## Data structure